Museum of Underground Prisoners: Monument to Moshe Barzani and Meir Feinstein

 Moshe Barzani and Meir Feinstein were buried on the Mount of Olives.
 IDF state memorials were placed on their graves after the Six-Day War.
 The original tombstones were brought to the courtyard of the prison where they stand as monuments to their memory.
-Menachem Begin, commander of Etzel and Israel's sixth prime minister, requested in his will that he be buried beside them on the Mount of Olives.
+Menachem Begin, commander of Etzel (also known as the Irgun), requested in his will that he be buried beside them on the Mount of Olives.
+His wife Aliza had been buried there ten years earlier, while Begin was the sixth Prime Minister of Israel.